Bantul Regency: 2006 earthquake

 On 27 May 2006 an earthquake measuring 6.3 on the Richter scale struck near Java's southern coast causing widespread damage.
 Bantul Regency was the region most affected by the disaster.
 Around 4,100 residents of Bantul Regency were killed, 12,000 were injured.
 72,000 houses were destroyed, and 137,000 were damaged.

 Administrative districts

-Bantul Regency is divided into seventeen districts (kapanewon), listed below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the location of the district administrative centres, and the number of villages (rural desa and urban kelurahan) within each district.
+Bantul Regency is divided into seventeen districts (kapanewon), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of villages (all classed as kalurahan) within each district, and its post codes.

 Turtles nesting

 Bantul Regency has two locations of turtles nesting, in Gua Cemara Beach and Pelangi Beach.
 Both have only more than 10 nests each in a year.
 Nesting period is in July and August.